Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Quantum Subroutines

-We provide lemmas to relax the constraint on estimation of inner products on vectors with arbitrary entries subject to bounded variance $\sigma^2$.
-The following two lemmas provide the equivalent result by Montanaro \cite{Montanaro2015} under the assumption of vector inputs.
+We provide lemmas on estimation of inner products on vectors with arbitrary entries subject to bounded $\ell_2$-norm.
+We relax the assumption on entries of the vector $\vb{v}$ such that it is only bounded from below by zero and has a finite representation.
+This lemma is a vectorized form of the equivalent result on random variables by Montanaro \cite{Montanaro2015}, with reworking by applying the unbiased amplitude estimation from \cite{cornelissen_sublinear-time_2023} instead of the original amplitude estimation~\cite{brassard2002quantum}.